Beyblade Burst: Beyblade Burst Evolution (2017–18)

 Valt Aoi, who was a top competitor in the Japan National Tournament, is scouted for the prestigious Spanish team "BC Sol" and heads out to Spain.
 When he arrives in Spain, he runs into some old friends and meets some new ones who end up accompanying him on his journey.
 Valt's first battle in Spain leaves his bey, Victory Valtryek, with an opportunity to evolve into Genesis Valtryek, making it stronger.
 Valt and his friends set their sights on becoming No.1 Blader in the world; however, to qualify for the World League, they must first take the European League by winning team battles against other teams from around the globe.
 After the victory of BC Sol in the World League, Valt competes in the International Bladers's Cup and manages to defeat Shu Kurenai in the finals to become World Champion.

 Beyblade Burst Turbo (2018–19)

 Two years after Valt Aoi's victory in the International Blader's Cup, the story focuses on Aiger Akabane, a "wild child" that grew up in nature.
-After battling and losing to World Champion Valt and Wonder Valtryek, he became inspired to become No.1 Blader in the world, along with his Turbo Bey, Z Achilles.
+After battling and losing to World Champion Valt and Wonder Valtryek, he became inspired to become strongest Blader in the world, along with his Turbo Bey, Z Achilles.
 He aims to fight stronger opponents in an effort to become stronger himself.
 To defeat Valt and become new World Champion, Aiger begins his journey.